Skip to main content

 On-Premise Deployment with Docker

-The official guide to installing and running the Proxus IIoT platform using Docker and Docker Compose.
+The official guide to installing and running the Proxus IIoT platform with the automated Docker installer.

 This guide details how to install and run the Proxus IIoT platform on-premise using Docker.